papivot/pace-docs/PKS Cluster Access.md

   totalresults: 3
 ```

-To validate if user login is working use pks login to authenticate an LDAP user -
+To validate if user login is working use pks cli login to authenticate an LDAP user -

 > `pks login -k -a api.pks.domain.com -u [ldapuser] -p [password]`